inigo/fakeartist/README.txt

 == Data ==

 The categories and subjects are taken from the conf/categories.csv file.
-This is based on a Google doc collaboratively created by BoardGameGeek members.
+This is based on a Google doc collaboratively created by "alenros" from the BoardGameGeek forums, and other BGG users.
 If you'd like more things in it, please send me pull requests.

 == License ==